T9Air/Klipper_Power_Resume/README.md

 ## Changelog

+### version 3.4.0

+* User can choose to just log every layer
+* When adding the log macros, the logging only starts after the first G0 or G1 command

 ### version 3.3.0

 * Logging how many bytes of the gcode file were run, not what line the file is up to